(Note: This was written some years ago but has stood the test of time and still gets the best Honda deals today.)

-When it comes to car buying, the internet has definitely leveled the playing field.
+When it comes to car buying, the internet has definitely leveled the playing field, if you know how.

-The internet has changed all that ... at least for those who use it.
+The internet has changed all that ... at least for those who use it properly.
+(Many still don't - even in 2023.)

-So, What's The Secret To Low Prices On New Honda Cars?
+So, What's The Secret To Low Prices On New Hondas?

-Well, it's not the availability of invoice prices on the internet, although of course that information can help.
-Sure, knowing what a dealer supposedly paid for a particular vehicle is a step in the right direction when you buy a new Honda.
+Well, it's not the availability of invoice prices online, although of course that information can help, even though they are a bit sketchy.
+Sure, knowing what a dealer supposedly paid for a particular vehicle is a step in the right direction.
 So, by all means, get invoice prices from sites like Edmunds.com and NADAguides.

 But the truth is, this information can be a bit inaccurate ... sometimes a lot inaccurate.